Quant-X-Security-Coding-GmbH/QAA_Condition_Number/README.md

 ### CAR Article Autumn 2020

-We have published a summary of the identified impacts of the QAA in the magazine of the Computeralgebra Professionals Group Germany under the title *"Quantum Algebraic Attack"*.
+We have published a summary of the identified impacts of the QAA in the magazine of the Computeralgebra Expert Group Germany under the title *"Quantum Algebraic Attack"*.

 Our goal is to raise interest in Quantum Computing research in the Computeralgebra community as well as in the industry.
-The online version of it will be published in Spring 2021.
+The online version will be published in spring 2021.

 See our preprint: [CAR article (Computeralgebra Rundbrief October 2020)](computeralgebra/GameChangerComputerAlgebra.pdf).

-### Singular Experiments
+### Singular Experiments aorund the QAA

 Check out [singular.md](singular/singular.md) to follow our experiments with the [Computeralgebra System Singular](https://www.singular.uni-kl.de/).